WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 16: Notify user about eligibility for free shipping

-Notify user about eligibility for free shipping when the order total reaches $100
+Notify user about eligibility for free shipping when the order total reaches $100.
+(20 euros minimum order for free shipping)

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|